-We’ll cover where to start and how to plan your house extension, the law and talk you through each step of the process.
+We’ll cover where to start and how to plan a house extension step by step.
+Also, we’ll discuss the law and what you’ll need to be aware of.

 There’s quite a bit of planning involved even before you can draw up plans and appoint trades.
 It’s worthwhile considering the basics questions and having answers.

 Firstly, what kind of house extension are you after?